Scientist fluent in computer related topics with a strong emphasis on information visualisation and analysis

 Voracious reader (mostly fiction and fantasy)

-Musical practice (various stringed instruments: guitar, ukulele, violin)
+Musical practice (various stringed instruments: guitar, piano, ukulele, violin)

-Diverse sports depending on location and availability (climbing, canyoning, scuba-diving)
+Diverse sports depending on location and availability (rock-climbing, canyoning, scuba-diving, swimming)

 I obtained my doctoral degree (Ph.D.) in Computer Science (EQF 8) from the University of Bordeaux.
 During my PhD studies, I was attached to the EDMI doctorate school and affiliated to the LaBRI, a research laboratory depending from the University of Bordeaux.
 More precisely, I was part of the research group EVADoMe within the MABioVis team.